Selecting the Right Partner to Build Your MVP

 One of the things that we do best at Bright Inventions is helping startups build their first MVP.
 It's pretty common that founders select us as their technology partner and rely on us to turn their vision into reality.
 We enjoy this kind of challenges and over the years have started to understand quite well why – simply said – startups like to work with us.
 However, this note is purely intended as a set of generic things to look for in a technology partner.

 It really helps when seeing your IT partner in person doesn't take half day of travelling.
 Software development is one of those activities in which a lack of communication between parties can result in heavy costs further down the road.
-Most of the time Slack, Google Hangouts, JIRA, etc. work perfectly but there should be times that you can just all sit together in one room and make sure you're well aligned.
+Most of the time Slack, Google Meet, JIRA, etc. work perfectly but there should be times that you can just all sit together in one room and make sure you're well aligned.
 Misunderstood or missed requirements are easy and cheap to fix in the early phases of the project but very expensive later on.
 Start project with a workshop and keep meeting on a regular schedule to validate work in progress and realign your expectations.

 Since you're going to be working together very closely it's vital that you both share the same values and that their working culture is close to yours.
 Do you hate when somebody is late for a meeting?
 Are you obsessed about keeping discussion to the point?
 What is your definition of "done"?